openfin/excel-api-example/README.md

 3) At this point you should be able to operate the Excel from either side (Demo App or Excel), and you should see it mirrored on the other side

-4) If you initially dont see workbooks in Openfin side, refresh the HTML page.
+4) If you initially don't see workbooks on Openfin side, refresh the HTML page.